Bayesian Social Deduction with Graph-Informed Language Models

 GRAIL: Graph Reasoning Agent Informed through Language

-The overview of the GRAIL agent within Avalon game
+The overview of the GRAIL agent within the Avalon game

 Overview

 We introduce GRAIL, a novel agent for the social deduction game Avalon, which combines a graph-based belief inference model with a language model for interaction.
-GRAIL uses a Factor Graph to model the dependencies and conditional probabiltiy within the game state, and uses Max-Product Belief propagation to infer beliefs about the hidden roles of players.
-A neural network is used to estimate the conditional probabiltiy in factor functions.
-Furthermore, GRAIL uses an LLM to analyze the game messages and caluclate the prior probabilites of the roles.
+GRAIL uses a Factor Graph to model the dependencies and conditional probability within the game state, and runs Max-Product Belief propagation to infer beliefs about the hidden roles of players.
+A neural network is used to estimate the conditional probability in factor functions.
+Furthermore, GRAIL uses an LLM to analyze the game messages and calculate the prior probabilities of the roles.

-To show the importance of the components, we study the ablations of GRAIL by comparing it to versions that only use Beliefs with no prior from the LLM, and a verison which only uses the priors from the LLM and treats them as beliefs.
+To show the importance of the components, we study ablations of GRAIL by comparing it to versions that only use Beliefs with no prior from the LLM, and a version that only uses the priors from the LLM and treats them as beliefs.
 We find that the combination of the two components is crucial for the agent's performance, and that the LLM is able to provide a strong prior for the beliefs.

-Tables demonstrating the winrates of GRAIL and other agnet types
+Tables demonstrating the winrates of GRAIL and other agent types

 Is GRAIL better than Reasoning models?